hms-dbmi/hail-on-AWS-spot-instances/README.md

     3.4.
 The `KEY_NAME` field must include the name of your key **without** the extension.
 If your key file is `my-key.pem` only put `my-key`.
 The `PATH_TO_KEY` field requires the full path pointing to the key file. **Safety remark**: make sure to previously set the proper permissions to your key file: `chmod 400 my-key.pem`.
 For additional details upon your key scroll up to the **Before getting started** section in this repo.

     3.5.
 In order to specify the `WORKER_SECURITY_GROUP` and `MASTER_SECURITY_GROUP` go to the [VPC Dashboard](https://console.aws.amazon.com/vpc) and from the left panel *Security* >> Security Groups .
-Note: if these two fields are left empty (default in the configuration file) the security groups are automatically assigned. **IMPORTANT:** for security purposes, the port `8192` has to be added to the inbound rules of your `MASTER_SECURITY_GROUP`.
+Note: if these two fields are left empty (default in the configuration file) the security groups are automatically assigned. **IMPORTANT:** to properly access the `JupyterNotebook` from the browser, the port `8192` has to be added to the inbound rules of your `MASTER_SECURITY_GROUP`.
 To achieve this, and once you are in the  Security Groups page, select your desired group:

       <img src="https://github.com/hms-dbmi/hail-on-AWS-spot-instances/blob/master/images/security_group.png" width="1024">